h0mbre/h0mbre.github.io/_posts/2020-02-09-HEVD_UninitializedStackPointer_64bit.md

 This post/series will instead focus on my experience trying to craft the actual exploits.

 ## HEVD Series Change
 I will no longer be using Python ctypes to write exploits.
 We will be using C++ from now on.
+I realize this is a big change for people following along so I've commented the code heavily.

 I will no longer be doing x86 exploits, only x86-64 from now on.